telehash/telehash.github.io/protocol.md

     <length><JSON>[BODY]

-An example of how to decode a packet, written in Node.js:
+A simplified example of how to decode a packet, written in Node.js:

 ``` js
 dgram.createSocket("udp4", function(msg){